aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [screenshot of structurizr.com]
 [screenshot of Structurizr Express]

-- And he created Structurizr Express
+- And Simon Brown created Structurizr Express
 - SE is a single-page Web app that:
 	- defines a simple data model for C4 diagrams
 	- enables authoring C4 diagrams as YAML or JSON data as text